 The Comte took another deep breath and plunged into the final act of his story.
 “My mind was now bent on revenge.
-True I had long wish I could revenge myself upon him, but now I possessed a plan.
+True, I had long wished I could revenge myself upon him, but now I possessed a plan.
 First, I dismissed my banditti followers telling them we had become too infamous.
 We divided our spoils and they were to return to the neighborhood of the Dark Chateau in groups of twos and threes using as many different routes as possible.

 “I, however, did not set out for the Dark Chateau.
 Rather, I remained, and upon a wooded hill that overlooked the my former commander’s chateau.
 I sat down, opened one of my father’s books, and prepared an incantation.”

 Isabel gasped and started violently enough to cause some of the water to splash over the sides of the tub.
 “So the stories were true?
 The stories about your father?” she said.